DevFelipeRT/quotation-system/README.md

 ## Development Status

-The project is currently in the **architecture definition and modularization phase**.
+The project is currently in the **modularization and architectural stabilization phase**.

-> ⚠️ The system is **not functional yet** — it is under structural consolidation and alignment.
+> ✅ The **Database Connection module is functional and validated**, and all namespaces have been unified across the codebase.

 ### Known limitations

 - The project **does not use Composer** and relies on a **custom native autoloader**
-- **Many PHP files declare namespaces that do not match their actual file paths**
-- The autoloader has not been fully updated to reflect the new modular structure
-- Controllers are not wired to application use cases
+- Controllers are not yet wired to application use cases
-- Business and technical modules are being incrementally aligned
+- Some functional modules are being incrementally connected and integrated

 ### What's already in place